plestoon/quic-proxy-rs/README.md

 ## work in progress

-currently, no authentication and SOCKS support yet
+currently, no SOCKS support yet

 ## Quickstart